tdr-autosync/mi-fork-django_rest_framework_jwt/docs/index.md

     ...
 ```

+This is necessary if the `JSONWebTokenAuthentication` class wasn't added to the `DEFAULT_AUTHENTICATION_CLASSES`, or if JWT authentication is needed *only* on certain views.
+If you have added it to `DEFAULT_AUTHENTICATION_CLASSES`, then the views will be authenticated using JWT authentication automatically.

 ## Refresh Token
 If `JWT_ALLOW_REFRESH` is True, **non-expired** tokens can be "refreshed" to obtain a brand new token with renewed expiration time.
 Add a URL pattern like this:
 ```python